New commissioner appointed to Public Service Commission for Douglas County district

 District 2 covers the eastern half of Douglas County.

+Last year, Mirch was the main GOP opponent facing Democrat state Sen. Machaela Cavanaugh of Omaha in her bid to be re-elected to serve Legislative District 6.
+Cavanaugh defeated Mirch in the November election by more than 11 percentage points.

-Mirch is an attorney and serves as a police officer in his free time for a rural community outside of Omaha, according to a press release from the governor's office.
+Mirch is an attorney and serves as a police officer in his free time for a rural community outside of Omaha, according to a news release from the governor's office.
+He previously worked in the Omaha Police Department for 10 years.